-We are conducting a number of clinical trials of RP1, both as a monotherapy and in combination with anti-PD-1 therapy, with a focus on immune-responsive tumors.
-We are actively enrolling patients in a randomized, controlled Phase 2 clinical trial of RP1 in up to approximately 240 patients with cutaneous squamous cell carcinoma, or CSCC, RP1's lead indication.
-This registration-directed clinical trial is evaluating RP1 in combination with cemiplimab, an anti-PD-1 therapy developed by Regeneron Pharmaceuticals, Inc., or Regeneron, versus cemiplimab alone.
-Regeneron has granted to us a non-exclusive royalty-free license to cemiplimab for use in this trial, is funding one-half of the clinical trial costs, and is supplying cemiplimab at no cost to us.
+We are conducting a number of clinical trials of RP1, both as a monotherapy and in combination with anti-PD-1 therapy, with a focus on immuneresponsive tumors, including anti-PD-1 failed patients with these tumor types.
+We are actively enrolling patients in the CERPASS trial, a global randomized, Phase 2 clinical trial of RP1 in cutaneous squamous cell carcinoma, or CSCC, RP1's lead indication in collaboration with our partner Regeneron.
+CERPASS is a registration-directed clinical trial evaluating RP1 in combination with cemiplimab, an anti-PD-1 therapy developed by Regeneron, versus cemiplimab alone.
+CERPASS includes two independent primary endpoints, complete response (CR) rate and overall response rate (ORR), and a sample size of 180 patients.
+Regeneron has granted to us a non-exclusive royalty-free license to cemiplimab for use in this trial, is funding one-half of the clinical trial costs, and is supplying cemiplimab at no cost.
 If this clinical trial generates compelling clinical data demonstrating the benefits of the combined treatment, we believe the data could support a filing with regulatory authorities seeking marketing approval.
-We expect the primary data read-out from this Phase 2 clinical trial will be in 2022.
+We expect to complete enrollment in mid-year 2022 and for the primary data read-out to be triggered in late 2022.